berend21/Personal-Trading-Journal/README.md

 <div align="center">

-**A comprehensive, self-hosted trading journal for serious traders**
+**A comprehensive, self-hosted trading journal for traders or investors**

 *Track trades, analyze performance, and improve your trading strategy*